caozhichongchong/arg_ranker/README.md

 ## Citation
 Zhang, AN., Gaston, J.M., Dai, C.L. et al. An omics-based framework for assessing the health risk of antimicrobial resistance genes.
 Nat Commun 12, 4765 (2021). https://doi.org/10.1038/s41467-021-25096-3\
 Correction: bacA is a bacitracin resistance gene, not a beta-lactamase (Fig 3).

 ## Contact
 anniz44@mit.edu or caozhichongchong@gmail.com

+## Acknowledgement
+Special thanks to LeabaeL for their great help in testing various versions of arg_ranker and diamond!